eXtendedLearning/USMA_Unified-Screen-Monitoring-Application/README.md

 4. Consider using Manual POI Entry as fallback

 ### Memory usage grows over time
-- This was addressed in v0.4.4 with explicit garbage collection
 - Hit history is limited to 25 entries in the graph viewer
 - Restart application for very long sessions (500+ hits)